stingalleman/awesome-audiovisual/README.md

 **[`^        back to top        ^`](#Contents)**

-- [GIMP](https://www.gimp.org/) - GIMP is a cross-platform image editor available for GNU/Linux, , Windows and more operating systems.
+- [GIMP](https://www.gimp.org/) - GIMP is a cross-platform image editor available for Linux, Windows, and macOS.
 - [Inkscape](https://inkscape.org/) - Inkscape is a professional vector graphics editor for Linux, Windows and macOS.

 ## Resources